hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 > ## Snakefiles Do Not Have to be Called `Snakefile`
 >
 > We don't have to call our Snakefile `Snakefile`.
 However, if we call it
-> something else we need to tell Make where to find it.
+> something else we need to tell Snakemake where to find it.
 This we can do
 > using `-s` flag.
 For example, if our Makefile is named `MyOtherSnakefile`:
 >
 > ```bash
-> snakemake -s MyOtherMakefile
+> snakemake -s MyOtherSnakefile
 > ```
 >
 {: .callout}